eerotal/LibreSignage/README.rst

 any device with the ability to display web pages from the internet as a client for a LibreSignage instance.

-LibreSignage is under heavy development and it shouldn't be used for production or anything important yet.

 Installation
 ------------